Vary Peri: Cake Fairies

 A Female Honey Cake Bee, Honey Peach is the village's resident honey expert.
 She is very workaholic, kind to people, and a tomboy, where she raises them to make honey.
 She is also very caring to small animals and hates to see her prized honey bees to get hurt.
 She is best friends with Tiramisu Cavan and shares a relationship together.
 Her star sign is Sagittarius.

 Bibi first met her in Episode 16 and she and Cavan became best friends in Episode 17.
-She is the eighth person to unlock her Cake Fairy abilities.
+She is the eight person to unlock her Cake Fairy abilities.